sabotage-linux/sabotage/COOKBOOK.md

 `butch` defaults to installing built packages into `/opt/$packagename`.
 Files are then symlinked into a user-definable path, defaulting to `/`.
-Finally, the package name and hash of its recipe are then written to `/var/lib/butch.db`.
+Finally, the package name and `pkgver` of its recipe are then written to `/var/lib/butch.db`.

 The `/opt` path can be overridden by adding the variable `butch_staging_dir` to the config file and setting it to the desired value.
 It must consist of a single